 At this point, it would be impossible to list all the insults Noel Gallagher has dished out over the last few years.
-Just read Prefix's Noel Gallagher and Oasis archives in case you've missed them.
+Just read Prefix’s Noel Gallagher and Oasis archives in case you’ve missed them.
 In sum, Noel Gallagher is at it again, this time with Radiohead drawing his ire.
-First, he criticized Oasis Radiohead business model">Radiohead's business model, then brother Radiohead coldplay fans">Liam insulted Radiohead's fans.
+First, he criticized Radiohead’s business model, then brother Liam insulted Radiohead’s fans.
 Now, Noel has hit Radiohead where it hurts the most: their music:

 "The biggest criticism that the music press have against us [Oasis] is that we’re not Radiohead," Gallagher said.

 "Correct me if I’m wrong, they’ve been making the same record since ‘Kid A’, have they not?"

 That’s a pretty good zinger, an one based at least partially on the truth.
 Nonetheless, Noel still admits he likes the band’s live shows, but still managed to throw in another jab in the process: